Naoisé O'Reilly

 Naoisé O'Reilly is a psychology expert who develops methods in the areas of expression and psychological profiling.
-She earned a PhD Doctorate in physical oceanography from the National Oceanography Centre at the University of Southampton, United Kingdom in 2007.
+She earned a PhD in physical oceanography from the National Oceanography Centre at the University of Southampton, United Kingdom in 2007.
 The British Library catalogued her PhD dissertation entitled Combining Altimetry and Hydrography with Inverse Methods.
 Outlined as one of the conclusions, O'Reilly developed an oceanography satellite altimetry and argo float big data scientific research system to analyse the state of the north Atlantic Ocean in three dimensional surface elevations.
 She graduated from the National University of Ireland, Galway in 2000 with a first class honours degree in marine science.
 She studied quantitative Earth observations at the University of Oxford and geophysical and environmental fluid dynamics at the University of Cambridge in 2002.

 Dyslexia

 O'Reilly has severe dyslexia and as a teenager an educational psychologist said she was not suited to attend college.
 She says literacy is not a gauge of intelligence and that "personality is an inconvenience in school."
 In an education and teaching book about getting high school grades she spoke of introducing reward systems in the home for dyslexic children saying "the goal should be achievable and have the right level of challenge."
 Interviewed by a journalist in 1999 during her time in university in Ireland O'Reilly said "school is the worst place for a dyslexic."
 Her methods examine personality theory and four learning styles of auditory, visual, practical and kinesthetic with children and adults in Ireland and around the World.
 She was Anti-Discrimination Officer for the Students' Union and Student Activist for people with disabilities at the National University of Ireland, Galway in addition to National Disability Rights Officer for the Union of Students of Ireland.

 The observational scientist and physical oceanographer taught at the European Space Agency Earth Observation Summer School in Frascati, Italy in 2004 on a course run for postdoctoral researchers interpreting and using satellite images in Earth science research.
 She assisted the Kenya Marine and Fisheries Research Institute in developing a UNESCO postgraduate level workshop called the Application of Satellite Altimetry to Oceanography.
 This was a training course for the western Indian Ocean region run in Africa for postdoctoral students in 2004.
 She addressed the European Geosciences Union general assembly in Nice, France in 2004 and her works were presented at an Argo Science workshop in Venice, Italy in 2006.